aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

     ],
 ```

-Then add set the QUEUE_CONNECTION in .env file to job
+We also need to set the `QUEUE_CONNECTION` in `.env` file to `job` to select the default store/connection as the `job` store/connection.

 ```ini
 QUEUE_CONNECTION=job
 ```

+> The `job` and `app` store/connections use the same `redis` connection from the `config/database.php` file thus using the same redis server.
+However we could use separate redis servers for each if we define additional redis connections in the `config/database.php` file and use those as separate redis connections for each cache store/connection.
+This will be useful when scaling your application in production.

+>The store/connection set to the `default` is used by default by the queue facade and job dispatch classes without having to be explicitly named in our code.
+The non default store/connections need to be explicitly specified.

 > Note that the queue names are wrapped in brackets.
 This ensures that when using a redis cluster, redis hashes the name
 and uses the hash to put all keys with the same hash in the same bucket.
 See `https://redis.io/topics/cluster-spec#keys-hash-tags`
-> Note: The job and app queues  use the same redis connection.
-The job connection is used when using the queued job dispatch and the queue facade without specifying a connection name

 ## Run the Docker services